pwhb/parthenon/kindness-saga/funogods/sketch.md

 Can you check the plausibility in these vague outline of the outline?
 Feel free to act like a friend listening to my pitch.
 The core of the phase 2 is after phase 1, the team has enough financial resources and Donovan Faust's encryption keys so they can access the squires' financial when they need to.
 They'll exploit these resources to reverse engineer the biohazard.
 Science and Art on the other side of the world will prepare the vaccine research team while Seraphine and Politics work on getting the data of the original virus and vaccine which will accelerate and save a couple year from vaccine research if it were to start from scratch.

 Broken Mirror sounds like a good cocktail for the detective.
 It wouldn't be a popular drink because its name hurts your throat even when you hear it.
 Is there any alternative that reflects the same symbol without making your throat hurt? it's a drink after all.

 I'll use Miss Marple for the polymath's drink. why are suggesting so much throat hurting sharp things for cocktail names?

+---

+### The Fictional Nations of South America

+This setup creates a clear dynamic: a fragile, resource-rich region threatened by external powers and defended by a regional hegemon on the rise.

+#### 1. The Rare Earth Crescent (REC)

+This is not a single country but a  **geopolitical region** , akin to the "Guiana Shield" but with defined borders.
+It's a loose economic alliance of three small, developing nations, bound together by their shared mineral wealth and shared vulnerability.

+* **The Republic of Veridia:** Located on the coast.
+The most developed of the three, with a capital city that is a bustling, chaotic port.
+Home to the administrative headquarters of foreign mining corporations.
+Patient Zero is likely found in a remote mining outpost in Veridia's interior jungle.
+* **The Sovereign State of Patuá:** Landlocked and dominated by dense rainforest and massive, ancient tabletop mountains (tepuis).
+The most mineral-rich but least accessible country.
+Largely inhabited by indigenous communities.
+The heart of the "Crescent."
+* **The Free Territory of Esmeralda:** A small nation on the Atlantic, known for its river systems.
+Struggles with illegal logging and mining.
+Serves as a primary conduit for the virus to spread into the wider region.

+**Their Collective Challenge:** They possess over 60% of the world's known deposits of **Tantalum-X** (a fictional quantum-critical mineral), but lack the capital and technology to extract it themselves, making them dependent on and vulnerable to foreign multinationals.

+---

+* **Servizio Informazioni Nazionale (SIN)** - National Intelligence Service
+* **Agência de Inteligência de Santandería **
+*